PrivacyLast updated · June 2026

 Notifications

-Safra can send optional notifications: budget alerts, and a daily recap while a trip is active.
-They are turned off by default and scheduled locally on your device, using the standard notification systems built into iOS and Android.
-They are not delivered through Apple's push notification servers or any external service, and no data leaves your device for notification delivery.
+Safra can send optional local notifications: budget alerts and a daily recap while a trip is active.
+These are turned off by default.
+Notifications are scheduled locally on your device and are not delivered through any external push notification service.
+No data leaves your device for notification delivery.

 Location

 Safra can suggest locations when you add an expense.
-This uses Apple Maps on iOS and Google Maps on Android, both on your device, and no GPS data is sent to us or any third party.
-Location access is requested only when you tap the location field, and only while the app is in use.
+This uses Apple Maps on your device, and no GPS data is sent to us or any third party.
+Location access is requested only when you tap the location field and only while the app is in use.
 You can skip it entirely; it is always optional.

 Photos and documents

-If you attach receipt photos or documents to an expense, those files are stored locally on your device.
+Receipt photos and documents are stored locally on your device.
 We cannot see them.
 They are included in your cloud backup only if you have enabled it.

 Analytics and crash reporting

-Safra has no analytics, no crash reporting service, no heatmaps, no session recording, and no A/B testing.
 We do not know how many people use the app, which features they use, or whether the app has crashed on your device.
+The optional Report a problem form described above is the only way any diagnostic information ever reaches us, and only when you choose to send it.

 Advertising